Efficient Privacy-Preserving Machine Learning with Lightweight Trusted Hardware: Introduction

 \textbf{Malicious security.} \scheme provides security guarantees under the honest-majority setting similar to previous schemes \cite{wagh2020falcon,mohassel2018aby3}, assuming that the majority (2 out of the 3 participants) are behaving honestly.
 If the corrupted party behaves semi-honestly, the protocol ensures that no information is obtained by any party without reconstructing a value.
-If a party is actively corrupted and behaves maliciously, we guarantee detection of such a behavior and output ``abort'' while still keeping the confidentiality of the data, with additional overhead compared to the semi-honest setting.
+If a party is actively corrupted and behaves maliciously, we guarantee detection of such a behavior and output ``abort'' while still keeping the confidentiality of the data with extra steps.
 We show the security of {\scheme} using the standard simulation-based paradigm in \autoref{sec:proof}.
 We implement both semi-honest and malicious protocols in our end-to-end framework\de{, providing an option to choose either lower overhead or higher security guarantees based on the knowledge of the participants}.

+\textbf{Prototype implementation.} We implemented a functional prototype of both semi-honest and malicious protocols of \scheme in \verb!C++!.
+The compilation framework and a small number of pure MPC-based operations (see \autoref{sec:mpc} and \autoref{sec:MPCbasic}) are based on \cite{wagh2020falcon}.
+The baseline framework was significantly modified to incorporate new non-linear operation protocols, GPUs support, new networks and datasets, and a better socket library.
+The prototype implementation supports both CPU-only and GPU-assisted settings, and adds the same GPU support to our baseline for a fair comparison.

-\textbf{Evaluation and analysis.} We implement \scheme in both CPU-only and GPU-assisted settings, and add the same GPU support to our baseline for a fair comparison.
-We demonstrate \scheme by supporting the secure inference of various networks including AlexNet \cite{krizhevsky2012imagenet}, VGG16 \cite{simonyan2014very}, ResNet18 \cite{he2016deep} and Transformer \cite{wolf-etal-2020-transformers}, over multiple datasets including MNIST \cite{deng2012mnist}, CIFAR-10 \cite{krizhevsky2014cifar}, ImageNet \cite{ILSVRC15} and Wikitext-2 \cite{merity2016pointer}, under both WAN and LAN, and semi-honest and malicious settings.
-We provide theoretical analysis of the overhead and also perform detailed experimental studies\de{, which show the advantages compared to the state-of-the-art protocols}.
-We therefore show that even a very small trusted hardware reduces the overhead of MPC protocols significantly while supporting various high-capacity networks.
+\textbf{Evaluation and analysis.} We demonstrate \scheme by supporting the secure inference of various networks including AlexNet \cite{krizhevsky2012imagenet}, VGG16 \cite{simonyan2014very}, ResNet18 \cite{he2016deep} and Transformer \cite{wolf-etal-2020-transformers}, over multiple datasets including MNIST \cite{deng2012mnist}, CIFAR-10 \cite{krizhevsky2014cifar}, ImageNet \cite{ILSVRC15} and Wikitext-2 \cite{merity2016pointer}, under both WAN and LAN, and semi-honest and malicious settings.
+We provide theoretical analysis of the overhead and scalability analysis.
+We perform detailed experimental studies against state-of-the-art MPC protocols, and also protocols leveraging high-performance TEEs for a balanced discussion on the trade-off.
+We show that even a very small trusted hardware reduces the overhead of MPC protocols significantly while supporting various high-capacity networks, and \scheme can support larger models without extra overhead in most cases.